Michaelvilleneuve/go-weather-fetch/README.md

 A Go application that fetches weather forecast data from Météo-France in GRIB2 format, processes it using the eccodes library, and filters geographical data points within a specified polygon region.

-This data is then used in https://lesveusdelavall.org to display a 3D map of highly precised rainfall accumulation map.
+This data is then exposed as a JSON API and used in https://lesveusdelavall.org to display a 3D map of highly precised rainfall accumulation map.

 <img width="1512" alt="screenshot overall view" src="https://github.com/user-attachments/assets/019adc4f-ce44-4022-a217-b405736a9fd1" />